web-eid/web-eid-authtoken-validation-java/README.md

 ## Basic usage

 As described in section *[3.
-Configure the nonce generator](#3-configure-the-nonce-generator)*, the only mandatory configuration parameter of the challenge nonce generator is the challenge nonce store.
+Configure the challenge nonce generator](#3-configure-the-challenge-nonce-generator)*, the only mandatory configuration parameter of the challenge nonce generator is the challenge nonce store.

 The challenge nonce store is used to save the nonce value along with the nonce expiry time.
 It must be possible to look up the challenge nonce data structure from the store using an identifier specific to the browser session.
 The values from the store are used by the token validator as described in the section *[Authentication token validation > Basic usage](#basic-usage)* that also contains recommendations for store usage and configuration.

 The nonce generator configuration and construction is described in more detail in section *[3.
-Configure the nonce generator](#3-configure-the-nonce-generator)*.
+Configure the challenge nonce generator](#3-configure-the-challenge-nonce-generator)*.
 Once the generator object has been constructed, it can be used for generating nonces as follows:

 ```java
 ChallengeNonce challengeNonce = nonceGenerator.generateAndStoreNonce();